-Most economical family cars 2021
+Most economical family cars

 Are you after a spacious and economical new car?
 Here’s a definitive list of the new family cars that deliver the best MPG.

 To clarify, we’re including mild-hybrid engines in the purely petrol and diesel engine categories.
 This is because, while they have engines that use an electric motor generator unit to improve fuel economy, mild-hybrid cars aren’t able to cover any miles under electric power alone, which means they’re no different to drive than their petrol- and diesel-only counterparts.
 The cars in our hybrid cars list below are plug-in hybrids which are able to drive on electric power alone for significant distances but be warned that if you don’t charge them regularly and rely on the combustion engine, fuel economy will plummet.
 With the extra weight of the battery, it could even be worse than a petrol or diesel option.

 For the purposes of this list, we’ve also decided not to include fully electric cars here.
 However, that doesn’t mean you shouldn’t consider one – there are a growing number of electric car options that can cover lots of miles between charges, and you can check out some of them in our best electric car guide.